jonmartin721/devwatch-github/README.md

 ## Accessibility

-GitHub Devwatch is built with accessibility in mind to ensure everyone can use it effectively:

-### WCAG 2.1 Level A Compliance
+Full WCAG 2.1 Level A compliance with keyboard navigation, screen reader support, and ARIA landmarks.
-- **Form Labels**: All form inputs have proper visible labels for screen readers
-- **Keyboard Navigation**: Full keyboard support with intuitive shortcuts
-- **Focus Management**: Proper focus indicators and logical tab order
-- **ARIA Landmarks**: Semantic HTML with proper ARIA roles and labels
-- **Screen Reader Support**: Descriptive labels and live region announcements

-### Keyboard Shortcuts
-- **R** - Refresh activity
-- **S** - Toggle search
-- **A** - Toggle archive view
-- **Escape** - Close modals and search
-- **Arrow Keys** - Navigate between filter tabs
-- **Enter/Space** - Activate buttons and links

-### Testing & Validation
-- Automated accessibility testing with axe-core
+**Keyboard Shortcuts**: R (refresh), S (search), A (archive), Escape (close), Arrow keys (navigate tabs)

-- Manual testing with NVDA and JAWS screen readers
+Tested with NVDA/JAWS screen readers and axe-core.
+[Report accessibility issues](https://github.com/jonmartin721/devwatch-github/issues).
-- Keyboard-only navigation verified
-- Focus trap implementation in modals

-For accessibility issues or suggestions, please [open an issue](https://github.com/jonmartin721/devwatch-github/issues).

 ## Privacy & Security

-Your GitHub token is encrypted and stays securely on your machine.
+Your GitHub token is encrypted and stays on your machine.
 The extension only communicates with GitHub's API - no analytics, no tracking, no third-party services.

-- **Encrypted Storage** - Tokens are encrypted using industry-standard AES-GCM encryption and stored locally in Chrome's secure storage with session caching for optimal performance
+- **Encrypted Storage** - Tokens use AES-GCM encryption in Chrome's secure storage
-- **Local Storage Only** - All data stays on your machine, never sent to third-party servers
+- **Local Only** - All data stays on your machine, never sent to third parties
-- **API-Only Communication** - Only talks to GitHub's official API
-- **No Third Parties** - Zero external servers or analytics services
+- **GitHub API Only** - No external servers or analytics services
 - **Minimal Permissions** - Token used exclusively for fetching repository activity
 - **Open Source** - Review the entire codebase, raise issues, or submit fixes